The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Comparison with simulated galaxies

 \subsection{Results from IllustrisTNG and EAGLE}

-Results for the TNG100 and EAGLE galaxies in comparison to eFEDS+GAMA inferences are shown in Figs.~\ref{fig:full:stack:SF:QU:SIMS} and \ref{fig:scaling:relation:wSim}, where we focus, respectively, on the projected radial profiles at the transitional mass regime of $5\times10^{10}\,\MSUN$ and on the integrated signal from the CGM as a function of galaxy stellar mass, i.e. integrating the X-ray luminosity between 80 and 300 projected kpc.
-In both figures, shaded areas around TNG100 results quantify the systematic uncertainties in the sample-matching procedure.
-These are obtained by encompassing the 5th--95th percentile results when: \textit{(i)} marginalizing over the 20 Monte-Carlo sampling realizations of the GAMA samples; \textit{(ii)} using the total galaxy stellar masses from the simulations vs. those within smaller apertures: twice half stellar mass radius; \textit{(iii)} using from the simulations the instantaneous and inner SFR values vs. those averaged over the last 100 Myr.
+Results for the TNG100 and EAGLE galaxies in comparison to eFEDS+GAMA inferences are shown in Figs.~\ref{fig:full:stack:SF:QU:SIMS} and \ref{fig:scaling:relation:wSim}: there we focus, respectively, on the projected radial profiles at the transitional mass regime of $5\times10^{10}\,\MSUN$ and on the integrated signal from the CGM as a function of galaxy stellar mass, that is, integrating the X-ray luminosity {within various apertures: $[0-80]$, $[0-300]$, and $[80-300]$ projected kpc, with more emphasis on the latter, that is, beyond the typical extent of the eROSITA PSF at the considered redshifts.} In both figures, shaded areas around TNG100 results quantify the systematic uncertainties in the sample-matching procedure. {Systematic uncertainties on the EAGLE simulation are expected to be similar.} These are obtained by encompassing the 5th--95th percentile results when: \textit{(i)} marginalizing over the 20 Monte-Carlo sampling realizations of the GAMA samples; \textit{(ii)} using the total galaxy stellar masses from the simulations versus those within smaller apertures: twice half stellar mass radius; and \textit{(iii)} using the instantaneous and inner SFR values from the simulations versus those averaged over the last 100 Myr.
 In the profiles of Fig.~\ref{fig:full:stack:SF:QU:SIMS}, for example, these systematic choices can amount to X-ray luminosity uncertainties of about 0.5--0.7 dex at 200--300 kpc projected radii.